stoneyang/HDR_Toolbox/Readme.txt

 -Update Report:

+12/10/2012: -Added Raman and Chaudhuri Eurographics 2009 Short paper on tone mapping             (exposure fusion), see RamanTMO.m
-09/10/2012: -Removed a bug when reading uncompressed .hdr/.pic files.
+            -Added a new demo for performing exposure fusion on stack demo_fusion_from_stack.m (this demo applies RamanTMO.m and Mertens.m) -Fixed the interface for MertensTMO.m, now directories can be inserted as input 09/10/2012: -Removed a bug when reading uncompressed .hdr/.pic files.
 29/08/2012: -Fixed the EXPOSURE's semantic when opening .hdr/.pic files.
 Thanks to Matthieu Perreira Da Silva 06/07/2012: -Partial rewritten of the ChangeMapping.m function and its auxiliary functions